Enhancing FRET through DNA-controlled Emitters and ENZ Metamaterials: Introduction

 DNA nanotechnology can provide the missing link of molecular scale control to fully optimize energy transfer processes.
-Over the past several decades, synthetic DNA has transitioned from a genetic carrier to a highly successful structural building block, used to engineer complex architectures with sub nanometer precision ~\cite{mathur2020can,adamczyk2022dna,scott2025transport,mathur2023pursuing}.
-In particular, DNA based ‘molecular rulers’ have been widely successful in biological sensing and structural characterization, where they impose nanometer-scale separations with minimum configurational degrees of freedom ~\cite{rothemund2006folding}.
+Over the past several decades, synthetic DNA has transitioned from a genetic carrier to a highly successful structural building block, used to engineer complex architectures with sub-nanometer precision ~\cite{mathur2020can,adamczyk2022dna,scott2025transport,mathur2023pursuing}.
+By leveraging the predictable base pairing of DNA origami and tile-based assemblies, researchers can now utilize these scaffolds as 'nano-breadboards' to position functional molecules with unparalleled accuracy \cite{cannon2015excitonic,cervantes2022single,hemmig2016programming}.
+In particular, DNA-based ‘molecular rulers’ have been widely successful in biological sensing and structural characterization, where they impose nanometer-scale separations with minimum configurational degrees of freedom ~\cite{rothemund2006folding}.
 These scaffolds have demonstrated highly reproducible emitter placement control, including for energy transfer processes such as Forster Resonance Energy Transfer (FRET), across various dye networks, greatly decreasing the stochasticity present in other approaches ~\cite{tyagi1996molecular}.
 Beyond purely organic fluorophores, DNA-templated assembly has enabled the development of sophisticated hybrid nanophotonic systems, leveraging precise spatial control to engineer plasmonic resonances and enhance light-matter interactions at the nanoscale ~\cite{govorov2010theory, kuzyk2012dna}.
-One such structure is the DNA molecular beacon (MB), which consists of a single stranded oligonucleotide sequence that naturally hybridizes to form a stable hairpin structure with a ‘loop’ flanked by two complementary ‘stem’ sequences \cite{tyagi1996molecular}.
+One such structure is the DNA molecular beacon (MB), which consists of a single-stranded oligonucleotide sequence that naturally hybridizes to form a stable hairpin structure with a ‘loop’ flanked by two complementary ‘stem’ sequences \cite{tyagi1996molecular}.
 In this state (closed), fluorophores attached to the ends are brought into close proximity.
-However, upon hybridization with a target/complimentary strand, the hairpin structure opens into an extended, rigid double helix configuration (opened), significantly increasing the donor-acceptor separation ~\cite{bonnet1999thermodynamic}.
+However, upon hybridization with a target / complementary strand, the hairpin structure opens into an extended, rigid double helix configuration (opened), significantly increasing the donor-acceptor separation ~\cite{bonnet1999thermodynamic}.
 This introduces a bistable ‘locking’ mechanism with fixed emitter separation and relative orientation ~\cite{mathur2021understanding,steinhauer2009dna}.